yoshino0705/Receipt_Number_Checker/README.md

 # Disclaimer:
 ```
-This bot is not responsible for any losses of fortune due to problems in the code that causes the user to receive incorrect results.
+This bot is not responsible for any losses of fortune due to problems in the code that causes the users to receive incorrect results.
 ```